 To find an individual, do the following:

 - 1. Navigate to the Search tab.

 - 2. Specify an object to search for in one of the following ways:

-- · by record's URL or ID
+- by record's URL or ID

-- by case cluster's URL or ID

 - by uploading a photo file

 Define a search source